xGabrielR/Gas-Price-Forecast/README.md

 ### 2.3.
 The Workflow
-My Databricks Notebook ML Published: https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/8344051579127702/733971477183930/5729498605416871/latest.html

 For this project I have developed a workflow for gas price forecast, from source to query.
 The data source is a US Gov available dataset from this link: "https://www.eia.gov/petroleum/gasdiesel".
 I have takend this source and make a process for monthly extraction and save on landing object in Aws s3.

-After the file is in landing, i used delta lake to build a lakehouse multi-hop architecture, all using databricks with spark and aws s3 for delta files and athena for query in delta files inside a data lakehouse, from databricks I used a ML Cluster for machine learning, mlflow, nixtla and spark with all delta jars, and with aws i have selected terraform for IAC tool for fast build all buckets, glue crawler and database for athena serving layer, all is visible on this image below:
+After the file is in landing, i used delta lake to build a lakehouse multi-hop architecture, all ingestion notebooks and pipeline using databricks with spark and aws s3 for delta files, for serving and query layer i choosed athena for query in delta files inside a data lakehouse.
+From databricks I used a ML Cluster for machine learning, mlflow, nixtla and spark with all delta jars, and with aws, i have selected terraform for IAC tool for fast build all buckets, glue crawler and database for athena serving layer, all is visible on this image below:

 <img src="imgs/workflow.png">